ABOUT

 The Cleveland Council on World Affairs (CCWA) has been promoting international engagement in the greater Cleveland area for over 100 years.
 CCWA was founded in 1923 to foster greater understanding of world affairs amongst citizens of Cleveland, with the notion that better international understanding would help promote world peace.

 World peace remains at the heart of our aspirations.
-Today, we deliver a range of programs that offer international affairs education and build global awareness in the three program areas reflected in our mission: global education and student programs; speaker programs; and international exchanges.
+Today, we deliver a range of programs that offer international affairs education and build global awareness in the three program areas reflected in our mission: global education; speaker programs; and international exchanges.

 Our Impact